everweij/typescript-result/readme.md

 }
 ```

+### Support for generators

+Popularized by [EffectTS](https://effect.website/docs/getting-started/using-generators/), this library supports the use of generator functions to create and work with results.
+This allows you to write more imperative code that is easier to read and understand, while still benefiting from the type safety and error handling provided by the Result type.
+You don't have to use the generator syntax - it's fully optional.
+For more info, see [using generators](#using-generators).

 ## Guide

 ### A note on errors

+> Tldr: Tag your custom errors with a `readonly type` property to avoid TypeScript unifying them into a single `Error` type.

 Errors are a fundamental part of the Result type.
 This library does not have a strong opinion on what your errors should look like; they can be any value, like a string, number, object, etc. Usually though, people tend to use instances of the `Error` class or any custom errors by subclassing the `Error` class.